 Education has always played a leading role in the cooperative movement and particularly in the Mondragon experience.
-My point here is to mine a broader theme in the philosophy of education which has been the topic of a recent book (Ellerman, 2005a), and to relate that theme to the structure of a democratic firm (e.g., a worker cooperative).
+My point here is to mine a broader theme in the philosophy of education which has been the topic of a recent book [Ellerman 2005a], and to relate that theme to the structure of a democratic firm (e.g., a worker cooperative).
 Education works best when it is structured not as the pouring of knowledge into learners as passive vessels but as the indirect facilitation of learners taking an active role in constructing and appropriating knowledge.
 In this sense, education should be the cognitive version of the producers appropriating the fruits of their own labor.
-That fruits of their labor principle is only implemented in a firm where the members of the firm are the producers, the managers, and workers of the firm.
-Thus in a democratic firm (as opposed to a conventional employment firm), we have a unique coincidence of structures; the legal structure of the firm respects the autonomy and responsibility of the workers as producers, and this should naturally carry over to their role as active learners or appropriators of knowledge - but this is by no means an "automatic" process.
-The legal role of the workers as members does not automatically transform people socialized as "employees" to active participants in a democratic process.
+That fruits-of-their-labor principle is only implemented in a firm where the members of the firm are the producers, the managers and workers of the firm.
+Thus in a democratic firm (as opposed to a conventional employment firm), we have a unique coincidence of structures; the legal structure of the firm respects the autonomy and responsibility of the workers as producers, and this should naturally carry over to their role as active learners or appropriators of knowledge.

 And finally this brings me to the third theme.
 Critics of workplace democracy as well as some sympathetic observers have often raised the question of entrepreneurship.
 In the conventional economy of employment firms, entrepreneurs play an important innovative role in fact (and an even more important role in the ideology of the system).
 Hence the advocates of workplace democracy need to take the question of entrepreneurship seriously.
 Over two decades ago, I tried to approach this question by studying the Empresarial Division of the Caja Laboral Popular (since reorganized as a separate cooperative, LKS).
-I argued that the Empresarial Division was a "factory factory" that represented the "socialization of entrepreneurship" (Ellerman, 1982, 1984).
+I argued that the Empresarial Division was a "factory factory" that represented the "socialization of entrepreneurship" [Ellerman 1982; 1984].
 I now think that this analysis was not well taken.
 Hence in the third part of the paper, I would like to develop a new approach that still recognizes the role of the Empresarial Division and its successors but which has a different angle on the question of entrepreneurship.